Save money on your car insurance

-An in-depth study of crash data and statistics by the IAM, for example, found that, while 8% of drivers are over 70, they are only involved in around 4% of injury crashes.
+An in-depth study of crash data and statistics by IAM RoadSmart, for example, found that, while 8% of drivers are over 70, they are only involved in around 4% of injury crashes.
 By contrast, 15% of drivers are in their teens and twenties, but they are involved in 34% of injury crashes.

 Playing it safe

-There are negative statistics about older drivers.
-For example, motorists over 85 are four times more likely to cause a crash than other drivers, perhaps because of a decline in their mental and physical abilities.
-And a recent study led by psychologists at Nottingham Trent University found that older people are three times slower at processing visual information from more than one object, which could make them more dangerous drivers.
+But there are negative statistics about older drivers.
+For example, a study led by psychologists at Nottingham Trent University found that older people are three times slower at processing visual information from more than one object, which could make them more dangerous drivers.

 The problems are deemed to be particularly acute at junctions, roundabouts and slip roads.